 Dr. Eaton’s work has included positions at Key Pharmaceuticals, Inc. (clinical research manager), Genentech, Inc. (law clerk), Sedgwick, Detert, Moran & Arnold LLP (litigation attorney in pharmaceutical products liability), and Stanford University (medical and hospital attorney in the Office of General Counsel).
 Dr. Eaton was also formerly the Chair of the Stanford University Hospital Ethics Committee.
 Dr. Eaton’s publications, which include two books, deal with subjects in pharmaceutics, law, and biomedical ethics.
 Dr. Eaton is a member of the Steering Committee of Sustainable Carmel.

 Chair of Natividad Medical Foundation, Family Medicine Physician, Natividad Medical Group

 With an Ivy League education that includes the Pre-Medical Program at Bryn Mawr College and a Brown University School of Medicine Medical Degree, Dr. Minerva Perez-Lopez returned to her Salinas roots as a family physician at Natividad Medical Group.

 Dr. Perez-Lopez completed the Natividad Family Medicine Residency Program in 2006, followed by an Obstetrical Fellowship at Santa Clara Valley Medical Center in San Jose.
-Dr. Perez-Lopez graduated from Alisal High School, and her education is distinguished with honors, scholarships and academic recognitions.
+She graduated from Alisal High School, and her education is distinguished with honors, scholarships and academic recognitions.